patilchinmay/go-experiments/tickertest/README.md

 1. Handle reading from a `channel` in `for-select`.
 2. Handle `context timeout`.
 3. Handle draining (and proper closure) of `channel` after `context timeout`.
+4. Dependency injection with clock usage to allow mocking in tests.
-4. Demonstrate `goroutine` ownership best practice.
+5. Demonstrate `goroutine` ownership best practice.
    1. Owner of the `goroutine` writes to it and closes it.
    2. Consumer of the `goroutine` only reads it.